InjectiveLabs/injective-price-oracle/README.md

 ### Native Go code

 Yes, you can also simply fork this repo and add own native implementations of the price feeds.
 There is a Binance example provided in [feed_binance.go](/oracle/feed_binance.go).
-Any complex feed can be added as long as the implementaion follows this Go interface:
+Any complex feed can be added as long as the implementation follows this Go interface:

 ```go
 type PricePuller interface {